gambitproject/gambit/doc/algorithms.rst

 interpreted as defining a ray in the space of games.
 The profile must have the property that, for each player, the most frequently played strategy must be unique.

-.. _hp:

-hp
----
-Computes the Nash equilibrium selected by the tracing procedure of Harsanyi and Selten using a homotopy path-following method.
-The algorithm was first described by P. Jean-Jacques Herings and Ronald J.A.P.
-Peeters in :cite:p:`HerPee01`.

-The algorithm takes as a parameter a mixed strategy profile, which acts as the subjective prior beliefs of the players.
-The profile must have the property that, for each player, there must only exist one best response.

-For generic games, the algorithm converges to the unique Nash equilibrium selected by the tracing procedure of Harsanyi and Selten.
-For non-generic games, the algorithm may converge to a Nash equilibrium that is not selected by the tracing procedure.